← Back to Screener

 About the Company

 Soitec SA develops and manufactures semiconductor materials in Asia, Europe, and the United States.
-The company offers CONNECT Radio Frequency Silicon-on-Insulator for smartphone front-end modules; CONNECT FD SOI for engineered substrates; CONNECT Piezoelectric-on-Insulator RF filters for smartphones; and CONNECT RF gallium nitride which increases the frequency system efficiency and power density of next generation sub 6GHz and mmWave-band cellular 5G infrastructures and mobile devices.
-It also provides Auto Power-SOI products for the automotive and industrial markets; Auto Smartsic for cost optimization of electric vehicles and industrial applications; and Photonics SOI that integrates photonic components on a silicon-on-insulator (SOI) substrate to enhance optical communication capabilit
+The company offers CONNECT Radio Frequency Silicon-on-Insulator for smartphone front-end modules; CONNECT FD SOI for AI applications; CONNECT Piezoelectric-on-Insulator RF filters for smartphones; photonics and optical sensing solution for the integration of silicon optical components in data centers; and CONNECT RF gallium nitride which increases the frequency system efficiency and power density of next generation sub 6GHz and mmWave-band cellular 5G infrastructures and mobile devices.
+It also provides Power-SOI products for the automotive and industrial power electronic devices; Auto Smartsic for cost optimization of electric vehicles and industrial applications; and Photonics SOI that int

 Soitec Stock at a Glance